 - Start trading: Download MT4/MT5 or use the web platform.

 Ready to start?
-Open a free XM demo account or claim the no-deposit bonus (current bonus terms) to trade with zero risk.
+Open a free XM demo account or claim the no-deposit bonus ($30 where eligible No-Deposit Bonus) to trade with zero risk.

 Frequently Asked Questions